AdyGCode/yt-clone/ReadMe.md

 - `on('users')` is the table we are relating to.
-- `onDelete('cascade')` - tells the DBMS that when a record in the related table (`users` in our case) is deleted, then all the channels that use has must be deleted.
+- `onDelete('cascade')` - tells the DBMS that when a record in the related table (`users` in our case) is deleted, then all the channels that user has must be deleted.

 We now are able to add relationships to the Model to make it easy for use to follow the relationship from table to table.